 - AI-driven visual effects and animation in blockbuster films.

-- Machine learning algorithms analyzing audience preferences for content optimization.
+- Machine deep learning algorithms analyzing audience preferences for content optimization.

 - Overview: